pedrolacerda/bridgerton-tweets-extraction/README.md

 ```
 https://api.twitter.com/2/tweets/search/recent?start_time=2024-06-12T23:59:59Z&end_time=2024-06-15T23:59:59Z&max_results=100&next_token=&tweet.fields=lang,text,public_metrics&query=Bridgerton (Michael OR Francesca OR Michaela OR Frannie)
 ```
+> [!NOTE]

-:warning: **Note**: We have limited the number of API calls to 100 for the research sample.
+> We have limited the number of API calls to 100 for the research sample.

+> [!NOTE]
-:warning: **Note**: We have attempted to use sentiment analysis libraries to analyze the tweets.
+> We have attempted to use sentiment analysis libraries to analyze the tweets.
 However, the results were not satisfactory.
 Therefore, we have decided to remove the sentiment analysis part from the results, but the code is still available in the script.

 ## Features